MicrosoftDocs/customer-voice/fp-docs/personalize-survey.md

 1. Open the survey in which you want to add survey variables.

-2. On the **Create Questions** tab, select the question text to which you want to add a survey variable.
+2. On the **Questions** tab, select the question text to which you want to add a survey variable.
 The formatting toolbar appears.

 3. Place the cursor at the location where you want to add the survey variable.